 How to Select a Quality MCT Oil?

-For liquid MCT Oil, I generally opt for Brain Octane Oil which is 100% C8, which is best for brain performance.
-C8 is 18 times more effective than straight coconut oil.
+For liquid MCT Oil, I generally opt for Perfect Keto’s 100% C8 Pure Liquid MCT Oil or Brain Octane Oil which is also 100% C8.
+C8 is best for brain performance and is 18 times more effective than straight coconut oil.
 Bulletproof’s XCT oil which is both C8 and C10, is 6 times more effective at delivering medium chain triglycerides than regular coconut oil.
 C10 is slower to turn into energy than C8, but is more affordable.
 Avoid C6s as they can cause digestive distress.
 Additionally, if your MCT oil brand of choice makes your throat burn or has a weird flavor, one reason may be that the distillation did not remove enough of the C6.
 Coconut oil is highest in C12 (Lauric Acid) MCTs, so if an MCT oil is C12 derived, I suggest you save your money and just opt for coconut oil, you will get the same benefits.
 There are plenty of brands of MCT oils on the market, so it’s best to do your research on where they are derived from, how they are expressed and what type of MCTs they contain.

 When I am traveling, on the go or if my gut is feeling a little more sensitive than usual, I opt for Perfect Ketone’s MCT Powder which is pure MCT derived from coconut and consists of 70% C8 (Caprylic Acid) and 30% C10 (Capric Acid).
 I really love how convenient the powder is, I love that there is less mess and I truly find it is easier on my gut and digestion than the liquid oil.
 This would be a great option if you are new to MCT oil.